Mary Jane (MJ) Auch

 Books were a part of my life from a very early age.
 My mother, Hattie Stanley Springer, had been a second grade teacher and made sure there were always plenty of books in the house.
 She is the one who taught me how to read way beyond my grade level when I was in second grade.
 I loved all kinds of books -- even comic books.
 I read them in the prescription room of my father’s drug store, when I was supposed to be checking in the new shipment of magazines each week.
 I began to draw and write my own comics, with speech balloons for the dialogue.
 I filled dozens of notebooks with my illustrated stories.

 I was also fascinated with chickens.
-My Grandma Springer, Uncle Ray, and Uncle Bill had a big chicken farm on Long Island, NY.
-We spent two weeks on the farm every summer.
-Since I was an only child, and my bachelor uncles didn't have any children, my only playmates were the chickens.
-My grandparents on my mother's side of the family had a small flock of chickens, too, and so did our next-door neighbors in the city of Rochester.
-At one point in my life, I thought everybody had chickens.
-I enjoyed watching the chickens interact with each other.
+On my father's side of the family, my Grandma Springer, Uncle Ray, and Uncle Bill had a big chicken farm on Long Island, NY.
+We had a two week vacation on the farm every summer.
+Since I was an only child, and my bachelor uncles didn't have any children, my only playmates on vacation were the chickens.
+There were chickens on my mother's side of the family, too.
+My great grandmother -- we called her Little Grandma -- had a small flock of chickens in a woodsy patch named the hen park.
+From a very young age, I loved watching the chickens interact with each other.
 They had real personalities, much like a group of kids.
 There was always a shy one, a bully, and a nosey hen who had to poke her beak in everybody else's business.
 I think my chicken picture books had their first inspiration way back then.

 I took ballet lessons from the age of three through high school.
 The yearly recitals were a big event.
 My mother was an expert seamstress and made all of my costumes.
 The tutus were a work of art, with layers and layers of ruffles made of a stiff fabric called tarleton.
-This picture shows one of my favorite costumes with a bodice of black velvet, a pink skirt with sparkles, and a tiara made of a pink ostrich plume.
-I felt like a princess!
 My favorite part of every recital was just before the curtain opened, when the dancers waited breathlessly in their places, bathed in the lavender glow of the red and blue overhead lights.
 Years later, I tried to reproduce that lighting effect when I illustrated HEN LAKE, one of the poultry picture books.